cogini/mix-deploy-example/README.md

 ## Initialize `mix_systemd` and `mix_deploy`

-Initialize the libraries, copying templates from `mix_systemd` and `mix_deploy` package dirs to `rel/templates`, then generate generate files based on the config in `config/prod.exs`:
+Initialize the libraries, copying templates from `mix_systemd` and `mix_deploy` package dirs to `rel/templates`, then generate files based on the config in `config/prod.exs`:

 ```shell
 mix systemd.init